surbhibawaria/MechaCar_Statistical_Analysis/README.md

 - What metric or metrics are you going to test?

-  Cost: Dependent Variable
+  _Cost_: Dependent Variable

-  Drive Package : Independent Variable
+  _Drive Package_: Independent Variable

-  Engine Type: Independent Variable
+  _Engine Type_: Independent Variable

-  Maintenance Cost: Independent Variable
+  _Maintenance Cost_: Independent Variable

-  MPG: Independent Variable
+  _MPG_: Independent Variable

-  Safety Rating: Independent Variable
+  _Safety Rating_: Independent Variable

 - What is the null hypothesis or alternative hypothesis?